AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 If not download the latest version of [composer](https://getcomposer.org/doc/00-intro.md#installation-windows).
 () PHP 7.3 - https://www.foxinfotech.in/2019/01/how-to-install-php-7-3-on-windows-10.html
 () BLT https://docs.acquia.com/blt/install/
+() After any new installs please restart your terminal.

 ## Step one: Fork the repo
 Go to https://github.com/AllieRays/dev-assessment and fork the repository to a sites directory on your local machine.